smartcontractkit/documentation/docs/Using Any API/multi-variable-responses.md

 >

 <div class="remix-callout">
-    <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/APIRequests/MultiWordConsumer.sol" target="_blank" class="cl-button--ghost solidity-tracked">Deploy a Multi-Word Contract Example in Remix ↗</a>
+    <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/APIRequests/MultiWordConsumer.sol" target="_blank" >Deploy a Multi-Word Contract Example in Remix</a>
-    <a href="../deploy-your-first-contract/" title="">What is Remix?</a>
+    <a href="../deploy-your-first-contract/" >What is Remix?</a>
 </div>

 ```solidity Kovan